On Parallel $k$-Center Clustering: Nearest Hub Search

 \remove{ \paragraph*{Locally sensitive hashing} Let $Q$ be a set of points in $\R^d$.
 Also $c>1$ and $p_1,p_2 \in (0,1)$ be the parameters.
 There is a data structure of size $\tOh\left(n^{1+1/c}\right)$ such that

 Let $Q$ be a set of points and $\Delta$ be the diameter of $Q$.
 Let $H \subset Q$ be a set of hubs.
 The objective of each point in $\cQ$ to find the nearest point in $H$.}

 From Algorithm~\ref{algo:nn}, note that we repeat a procedure (lines 3--12 that find an almost closest hub with probability $2/3$) $I=\Theta(\log n)$ times, and report the output we get from any of the instances.
-Consider \Cref{lem:inter-lhs}, that says that, in \nns each point $q \in Q$ finds $\mbox{close}(q)\in H$ satisfying the required property with high probability.
+By \Cref{lem:inter-lhs} (stated below), each point $q \in Q$ finds $\mbox{close}(q)\in H$ satisfying the required property with high probability.
 This will immediately imply the correctness of \Cref{theo:lhs}.
 We then discuss the \mpc implementation of \nns.

-Note that $\close_i(q)$ (which is either {\sc null} or a point in $H$ such that $d(q,\close_i(q))=O(d(q,H))$) denotes the output of \nns for point $q \in Q \setminus H$ and the instance $i \in I$.
+Note that $\close_i(q)$ (which is either {\sc null} or a point in $H$ such that $d(q,\close_i(q))=O(d(q,H))$) denotes the output of \nns for point $q \in Q \setminus H$ and the instance $i \in [I]$.

-\begin{lem} For a particular $q \in Q \setminus H$ and $i \in I$, $\close_i(q)\in H$ is not {\sc null} and $d(q,\close_i(q))\leq 2 c_\rho \cdot d(q,H)$, with probability at least $2/3$. \end{lem}
+\begin{lem} For a particular $q \in Q \setminus H$ and $i \in [I]$, $\close_i(q)\in H$ is not {\sc null} and $d(q,\close_i(q))\leq 2 c_\rho \cdot d(q,H)$, with probability at least ${4/5}$. \end{lem}